-The core of our support for all teachers and pupils in England is provided by our regional Physics Network Co-ordinators, who organise free local events and activities for pupils, and innovative and inspirational workshops for teachers.
-For example:
+The core of our support for all teachers and pupils in England is provided by Physics Network Co-ordinators.
+These are experienced teachers or former teachers who organise innovative and inspirational workshops - at no cost to schools or participants.

 and how we see.

 Find out more about the range of available workshops.

 The IOP offers an affiliation scheme for schools and colleges, which currently costs £48 per annum.
 Affiliation helps teachers to keep up to date with IOP activities and resources, and it entitles schools and colleges to receive a number of publications, including: